carlosarnau/NormalEngine/README.md

 - Configuration --> Manage the engine general configuration.
 - Hierarchy --> Visualize the objects displayed into the scene and navigate thorugh them.
 - Action Controls --> Start, Pause and Stop the action of the engine.
+- Camera Controls --> Rotate and move the camera in Game mode.
 - Assets --> Navigate and siplay the different asstes stored in your computer.
+As we had problems showing the folder and file icons we used colors to identify different archieve formats.
+Red for the FBX files and purple for the folders.
 - Console --> Follow the executions that happen in your engine.
 - Inspector --> Change your objects properties and else.